rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Learning Paths.md

 # NOTE:  At the end of module, delete all the resources created in the module

-# Implement an authentication and access management solution (~150 Miuntes)
+# Learning Path 2: Implement an authentication and access management solution (~150 Miuntes)

 ## Lab 08 – enable Azure AD multifactor authentication (15 Minutes)